souryacs/ScRNAseq/README.md

 			- Pipeline for processing BCR data and plotting relevant metrics using a combination of Immcantation and Immunarch pipelines.
 			- Details are provided in the corresponding README file.

+		- MixCR:

+			- Using MixCR (https://github.com/milaboratory/mixcr), scripts to process the BCR and TCR datasets.

+			- Recommended (compared to Immcantation) since MixCR is more easy to use, provide various QC and performance summaries, and supports multiple biological assays.

+			- These output files can be readily used in Immunarch as well.

 	BD_Rhapsody_Kallisto:

 		Scripts to analyze scRNA-seq data generated from BD Rhapsody protocol, using Kallisto.